How

 call the police and go back to the dealer that

-sold it to them.
-Legally registered CJ750 sidecars
+sold them their bike.
+Legally registered CJ750

-and be able to read relevant information pertaining
+be able to read relevant information pertaining

 to the sidecar.
-The ZMW website went up in December
+The ZMW web site went up in December

 of 2004 and it created quite a storm with the